ufora/ufora/content/documentation/02-performance-guide.md

 modified, Ufora can reason about the code well enough to produce fast code.

-## Keep the total number of type combinations small
+## Keep the Total Number of Type Combinations Small

 The Ufora compiler operates by tracking all the distinct combinations of types it sees for all the variables in a given stackframe, and generating code for